| November 19, 2019

 Southwest Securities unfortunately has a significant history of regulation violation and abuse of trading laws.
 Their behavior of this kind often results in massive losses or defrauding for clients.
 Some significant disciplinary actions in Southwest Securities’ history includes illegal activity and outright deception to both clients and legal authorities.

 Some mutual funds have discounts available to investors, but many of these discounts went unreported to clients at Southwest Securities, despite their moral and legal obligation to act in the clients’ interests.
 In an investigation of their accounts, it was found that over 90% of Southwest Securities mutual fund investors were entitled to discounts that they were never notified about.

-The lack of discounts allowed brokers to receive higher commissions at the expense of their customers.
+The lack of discounts allowed brokers to receive higher commissions at the expense of their customers this is known as failure to disclose.
 Southwest was forced to pay out to their clients the amount they would have received under the discounts that were hidden from them.

 Illegal Late Trading

 Trading after the markets close is known as “late trading,” and it allows brokers to take advantage of end-of-day prices without reporting any loss in shared value to investors.
 In short, brokers rob existing investors in order to draw new ones in.
 Southwest Securities paid $10 million in fines for deceptive late trading, in addition to fines levied against three senior officers at Southwest Securities.